louispool/deskpi-super6c/README.md

 ```
 Assuming `deskpi` is username you defined for your Pi's during [Step 2](#step-2--install-the-os) and the value of `ansible_user` in the `inventory/group_vars/cluster.yml` file.

-### Consider assigning the Static IPs in your DHCP server directly

-This can typically be done via your router configuration.
+Consider assigning the Static IPs in your DHCP server directly, this can typically be done via your router configuration.

-### Use Ansible Vault for sensitive data
+## Ansible Vault

 Sensitive data such as passwords, API keys, etc. should be stored in an encrypted file using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).